woocashh/Codeforces/README.md

 # Codeforces
-Solutions to codeforces problems which I did at high school
+Solutions to Codeforces problems which I did at high school